SAnsell/FlukaVarianceMesh/README.md

 * The performance of all Monte-Carlo codes is dependent on both direct CPU computation and the ability to search memory for library values.
 The current code allows the building of arbitary sized meshes.
-In testing (on some rather old hardware), the addition of large meshes (and/or large usrbin tallies) resulted in a dramatic (x50) slowdown.
+In testing (on some rather old hardware), the addition of large meshes (and/or large usrbin tallies) resulted in a dramatic (x50) slowdown due to cache/memory page faults.
 This was not shown in the CPU time but the wall clock time of each run.
-Care should be taken, particularly, running > 1M Pixel meshes.
+Care should be taken, particularly, running > 1M pixel meshes.

 # Additions